Skip to main content

 In SwingVantage Motion Lab

-SwingVantage Motion Lab estimates the barrel's total path distance from load to contact, which can separate a hitter whose length comes from a deliberate longer arc from one whose length comes from a fixable fault like a wrap or hitch.
+SwingVantage Motion Lab estimates the barrel's total path distance from load to contact.
+This can separate a hitter whose length comes from a deliberate longer arc from one whose length comes from a fixable fault like a wrap or hitch.

 Related guides & benchmarks